Nate Spears: Boston Red Sox

 On March 3, 2010, Spears was signed to a minor league deal with an invite to spring training by the Boston Red Sox, where he went 4-6 in 6 games.
 He played that year with Double-A Portland, where he was an Eastern League All-Star, hitting .272 in 136 games.
 He was again invited to spring training, hitting .290 in 28 games.
 He started 2011 with Triple-A Pawtucket before his promotion.

 He was called up to the Red Sox on September 5, 2011.
 Drew Sutton was designated for assignment to make room for him on the 40-man roster.

 Spears started the 2012 season in Pawtucket.
 He was called up from Pawtucket to play with the MLB Boston on April 15, 2012.
 On April 22, Spears was designated for assignment.
 After clearing waivers, Spears was outrighted to the Pawtucket Red Sox.
 In October 2012, Spears elected minor league free agency.

 Cleveland Indians

-On November 16, 2012, the Indians signed Spears to a minor league deal.
-He played 68 games for the Columbus Clippers and 4 games for the Akron Aeros in 2013.
+On November 16, 2012, the Cleveland Indians signed Spears to a minor league contract.
+He played 68 games for the Triple–A Columbus Clippers and 4 games for the Double–A Akron Aeros in 2013.
 He became a free agent at the end of the season.

 Philadelphia Phillies

 Spears signed a minor league deal with the Philadelphia Phillies on June 8, 2014.
-He hit .299 with 2 HR and 15 RBI in 52 games with Triple-A Lehigh Valley.
-He elected free agency after the 2014 season.
+He hit .299 with 2 home runs and 15 RBI in 52 games with the Triple–A Lehigh Valley IronPigs.
+Spears elected free agency after the 2014 season.